Learning Baybayin: A Writing System from the Philippines

 2. Enabling Baybayin Script in my GBoard

 The virtual keyboard app GBoard developed by Google for Android and iOS devices was updated on August 1, 2019, and Baybayin was added to its list of supported languages.
-Here I describe how to update your keyboard to have Filipino characters:
+Here I describe how to update your keyboard to have Baybayin characters:

 - Look for your phone's keyboard settings.